During your stay

 The Buddy Programme is designed to make it easier for you to settle in at Hasselt University and in Belgium.
 You will be matched with a UHasselt student who has volunteered to help you find your way around during the early days of your stay and introduce you to Belgian customs and student life here.

 Interested in requesting a Buddy?
-Registration for academic year 2022-2023 is now closed!
+Registration here!

 Transportation